 Distance varies for each ride: Wednesdays are 20-30K, Mondays are 40K, and Weekends 50-100K long; ride durations are from 1 1/2 to 5 hours.

 Do you stop for a snack or to eat?

 On shorter city rides, we usually do not stop to eat during the ride, although the ride participants may stop for a beverage after the ride.
 On longer rides, we usually snack during a rest, regrouping or lunch break.

 Do you stop for breaks?
 How often?

 Yes.
 Frequency depends on type and length of the ride.
 Typically, the ride pauses at regroup points so that all riders stay together and on course.
-The group also obeys all traffic signs, which may involve several stops and starts on city streets.
+The group also obeys all traffic signs, which may involve multiple stops and starts on city streets.
 Off-road rides may involve several stops depending on the complexity of the route and the terrain.
-Longer out-of-town road rides typically involve fewer stops due to increased distances and higher fitness levels of the riders.
+Longer out-of-town road rides typically have fewer stops due to increased distances and higher fitness levels of the riders.
 Depending on the length of the ride, a rest/snack break will be scheduled, such as the halfway/turnaround point.